alteryx/ayx-developer-sdk/docs/howto/weather-and-distance-tool/README.md

 ### Data Processing
 Now it's time to get to the core of the plugin.
 We accept input that has a `City` column and use each city as a destination.
 We then call `_get_weather` and `_get_distance` for each city.

-We store an array of tuples consisting of each
+We store an array of tuples consisting of each:
 * Destination
 * Chance of Rain
-* Precipitation in inches
+* Precipitation in Inches
 * Minimum Temperature
 * Maximum Tempurature
 * Maximum Wind Speed
-* Distance from the Origin.
+* Distance from the Origin

 First, we initalize the array we will store the tuples in, then: